solomonaboyeji/codelorhd-old/README.md

 ##### Hi, thanks for checking up on me here.
 ##### I am Solomon Aboyeji, you can call me Adeleke or CodeLorhd! 🤓

 _Efficiency and Responsiveness of software applications are attributes I put in mind while working on clients' software products.
-I go the extra length to make sure applications meet the requirement and can readily satisfy future needs._
+I go the extra length to make sure applications meet the requirement and can readily satisfy present and future needs._

 🕴️ _I seek to work with business owners and individuals to help them achieve their desired solutions to various software related problems or tasks._